Policy and Procedure Name:

 claims management system to the appropriate status.

-shall, upon notification from BWC of a final decision, notify the provider in
+MCO shall, upon notification from BWC of a final decision, notify the provider

-written notification to the provider within three business days from receipt of
+Provide written notification to the provider within three business days

-medical treatment has previously been rendered, communicate the bill payment
+the medical treatment has previously been rendered, communicate the bill

-decision to the provider within 30 calendar days from receipt of the BWC
+payment decision to the provider within 30 calendar days from receipt of the

 ii.
 Pay/adjust